-1963 'Profit-Maker' Rear Loader Series RL-15
+1963 RL-15 Rear Loader

 For 1963, Pak-Mor unveiled their first-ever rear loader, the Profit Maker series .
 Again designed by the team of William Ferrari and Orin Anderson, these modern packers featured a rotary sweep panel, driven by a hydraulic motor very similar to the Gar Wood LP-500/600 series.
 A critical difference was in the position of the pack panel hydraulic rams, mounted behind the panel and pushing forward (instead of overhead, as on Gar Wood).
-Full hydraulic ejection was standard, using an angled telescopic ram arrangement.
+Full-hydraulic ejection was standard, using an angled telescopic ram arrangement.

 Like the Gar Wood, these packers had a very fast cycle, with a five second reload time.
 Also like Gar Wood, they were somewhat limited in their ability to crush bulky items.
 The rotary sweep panel, driven by roller chains was not well suited to breaking up solidly constructed items.
 These bodies were available in 14-16-18-20-25-30 cubic yard capacities.
 Model designation was RL-xx15, the first two digits changing depending on body capacity (RL-1415 for the 14 yard, RL-1615 for the 16 yard, etc.).
 In 1963, the RL-3015 was probably the largest rear loader available in North America.
-The RL-15 series remained in production until 1976, when it was phased in favor of a slide-sweep design.
+The RL-15 series remained in production until 1976, when it was phased-out in favor of a slide-sweep design.

 Diagram of pack cycle; 'pusher' cylinder arrangement transmits maximum force to load.